-Today marks the third anniversary of the day we first saw, if from a distance, a soldier named Ethan McCord.
+This week marks the fourth anniversary of the day we first saw, if from a distance, a soldier named Ethan McCord.
 Julian Assange that day released the video he had titled “Collateral Murder.”
 It showed a 2007 incident in Baghdad when a US Apache copter crew gunned down more than a dozen Iraqis, most likely civilians, on the streets below, including two Reuters staffers.

 After a flurry of publicity, the episode soon faded from the media,

 although three major WikiLeaks releases followed last year, all